 Not only might your motivations change, but you could also realise that you’ve set an objective that you cannot achieve, either through underestimating the difficulty/scope or overestimating your abilities/resources.
 Regular review can catch these unhelpful goals, allowing you to substitute them for better, more practical endeavours.

-Although there have been numerous variations that attempt to reinvent goal-criteria systems, there seems to be no replacement for the old, reliable SMART goal, meaning specific, measurable, attainable, relevant and time-based.
+Although there have been numerous variations that attempt to reinvent goal-criteria systems, there seems to be no replacement for the old, reliable SMART goal, meaning specific, measurable, attainable, relevant and time-based--especially for professional goals.

 Your goals should be specific, otherwise you won't truly be able to focus or know how to plan your next steps.